Accurate boundary bootstrap for the three-dimensional O($N$) normal universality class

+\paragraph{Discussion.}In summary, we resolved the previous discrepancies between the conformal bootstrap and Monte Carlo studies of the 3d O($N$) normal universality class.
+By implementing the $\eta$ minimization that allows for a systematic increase in the truncation order $\L$, we demonstrated that the earlier disagreements were artifacts of low truncation orders, not fundamental limitations of the truncated bootstrap approach.
+The truncated bootstrap results achieved excellent agreement with Monte Carlo benchmarks and are superior in several aspects.
+Some estimates are two orders of magnitude more accurate.
+Our bulk results also agree well with those from the conventional bootstrap method.
+Many bulk and boundary data are completely new.
+We obtain an accurate estimate for the critical value $N_c$, which is surprisingly close to $5$.

-It is also interesting to bootstrap the O($N$) loop model with non-integer or non-positive $N$, as well as the Yang-Lee and other nonunitary CFTs \cite{Gliozzi:2013ysa,Gliozzi:2014jsa,Shimada:2015gda, Hogervorst:2016itc,Hikami:2017hwv,Hikami:2017sbg,Leclair:2018trn}.
-Due to positivity violations, the powerful positive bootstrap methods are not applicable even for the bulk CFTs, but we can still use the truncation methods, such as the $\eta$ minimization here.
-The convergent behaviors were also observed in other truncated bootstrap studies \cite{Li:2023tic, Li:2024ggr}, which seems to be a general phenomenon and should be useful to many non-positive bootstrap problems.
+It would be interesting to consider larger bootstrap systems, i.e., correlators of higher points, boundary operators, and other bulk operators.
+A promising future direction is to apply the $\eta$ minimization method to other nonperturbative defect bootstrap problems \cite{Liendo:2012hy,Billo:2016cpy,Lauria:2017wav}.
+It is also important to bootstrap nonunitary CFTs, which describe the critical behavior of the O($N$) loop model with noninteger or nonpositive $N$, the Yang-Lee edge singularity, percolation, and disordered systems \cite{Gliozzi:2013ysa,Gliozzi:2014jsa,Shimada:2015gda, Hogervorst:2016itc,Hikami:2017hwv,Hikami:2017sbg,Leclair:2018trn,Hikami:2018qpz,Padayasi:2023hpd}.
+When positivity violations are significant, the positive bootstrap methods may not be applicable even for the bulk crossing equation.
+But we can still use the truncation methods, such as the $\eta$ minimization.
+It should also be helpful to revisit the bulk bootstrap of the standard Ising model, so our improved Gliozzi method can be tested against a known case.
+The convergent patterns were observed in other truncated bootstrap studies \cite{Li:2023tic, Li:2024ggr}, which seem to be a general feature and should be useful to many unexplored nonpositive bootstrap targets.

-WL would like to thank Ning Su and Shuai Yin for discussions.
-This work was supported by the Natural Science Foundation of China (Grant No. 12205386).
+\paragraph{Acknowledgments.}We would like to thank Yongwei Guo, Ning Su, and Shuai Yin for helpful discussions.
+We also thank the anonymous referees for their constructive comments.
+This work was supported by the Natural Science Foundation of China (Grants No. 12522504 and No. 12205386).